-Population growth is unrelenting - There is a 70% chance it will reach 11 billion by the end of this century2
+Population growth is unrelenting - Population is growing unrelenting and is expected to peak at nearly 11 billion by the end of this century.

 Arable land is in decline - In 1970 each person had the equivalent of 0.38 hectares of arable land, and this is expected to decline to 0.15 ha/person by 2050.
-At least 0.49 ha/person is needed to maintain current dietary standards3
+At least 0.49 ha/person is needed to maintain current dietary standards.

-Crop yields have peaked - Global crop production yields will need to double by 2050 to meet rising demand4
+Crop yields have peaked - Global crop production yields will need to double by 2050 to meet rising demand.

-So much food is wasted - 40% of food grown in the US is uneaten and goes to waste5
+So much food is wasted - Up to 40% of food grown in the US is uneaten and goes to waste.

-The intensive investment in utilizing science for agriculture during the Green Revolution revolutionised agricultural practices worldwide yet it is increasingly raising issues that are affecting both the environment and society.
+The intensive investment in utilizing science for agriculture during the Green Revolution revolutionized agricultural practices worldwide yet it is increasingly raising issues that are affecting both the environment and society.
 The culprits are an over-reliance on synthetic pesticides, chemical fertilizers and antibiotics used in raising livestock.